 Benefits of Automatic Watering

-Watering a garden by hand can be a pain and takes up precious time.
-It’s easy to water too little, too much, or forget entirely.
+Watering a garden by hand can be a pain, and it takes up precious time.
+You can easily water too little, too much, or forget entirely.
 Furthermore, watering by hand requires your presence, which can get in the way of those summer vacation plans!

 The biggest benefit of using a programmable timer to automate your watering schedule is the time savings; automatic watering will save you time every day!